 Work Through Your Reaction First

 Before addressing the issue with them, first, work to acknowledge and release your own emotions.
 Maybe you are sad about missing out on the opportunity to chaperone your teen’s school dance.
-Perhaps your child is the first in your family to graduate from college, and you had envisioned their graduation as one of the proudest moments in your life.
+Perhaps your child is the first in your family to go to college, and you had envisioned this as one of the proudest moments in your life.
 Or you’re frustrated your teen no longer has the opportunity to play in the big game and carry on an athletic tradition.
 Whatever you’re feeling, it’s important to bring yourself to a place of calm and understanding before talking with your teens.
 Young peoples’ brains are developing rapidly, particularly the emotional centers.
 This can lead to them being more sensitive to other’s reactions.
 So, if you react with disappointment, they may feel doubly so – for themselves and you.
 They may even think that they’ve somehow let you down.
 Don’t let your emotions impact theirs.

 Encourage Teens to Release Emotions